 Qualities of a good engineering manager candidate

-Even though a list of soft and hard skills can check all the right boxes, a candidate should be able to communicate beyond their résumé.
+Even though a list of soft and hard skills can check all the right boxes, a tech candidate should be able to communicate beyond their résumé.

 “You need to show us that you’ve been there, done that.”